 - Several public-facing articles and talks on how we live out our philosophical commitments;

-- An article on methodology in modal and temporal ontology; and
+- An article on abductive methodology in modal and temporal ontology; and

 - Research related to ongoing EPG grant projects.

 I advise PhDs related to any of these topics, but at the moment my advising projects tend to skew toward value theory.
-I’m currently directing the dissertation for Ting Cho Lau (PhD expected June 2019), who is writing on normative powers and rationality — Title: The Reasons Management Framework.
+I recently directed the dissertation for Ting Cho Lau (PhD June 2019), who wrote on normative powers and rationality — Title: The Reasons Management Framework.
 And I’m directing the dissertation proposal for Ross Jensen, who is researching (broadly) the connection between time, rationality, virtue, and environmental ethics.

 (1) Time, Value and Rationality

 The passage of time plays a crucial role in how we organize our beliefs, how we model the exchange of information, and how we form and evaluate preferences.
 I’m interested in connections between the nature of time and different standards of rationality.
 And I defend a temporally neutral theory of prudential rationality and diachronic identity.
 [Click for more…]